elastic/kibana/docs/development/core/server/kibana-plugin-server.capabilitiessetup.registerprovider.md

 ## CapabilitiesSetup.registerProvider() method

-Register a [CapabilitiesProvider](./kibana-plugin-server.capabilitiesprovider.md) to be used when resolving capabilities.
+Register a [CapabilitiesProvider](./kibana-plugin-server.capabilitiesprovider.md) to be used to provide [Capabilities](./kibana-plugin-server.capabilities.md) when resolving them.

 <b>Signature:</b>